 Some secured credit cards offer benefits like cash back and free access to your credit score.

 Many major credit cards also provide liability protection, so you won’t be responsible for fraudulent charges on your account.
-You may have to pay fees like a monthly maintenance fee, annual fee, balance inquiry fee, or an activation fee.
+You may have to pay fees, such as a monthly maintenance fee, annual fee, balance inquiry fee, or an activation fee.

-A comparison of different credit cards is in order to see which one has the most appealing terms.
+It’s smart to do some online comparison shopping of different credit cards to see which one has the most appealing terms.
 However, it’s best not to apply for too many; one hard inquiry can cause a credit score to drop 5 to 10 points.
 If you apply for more than one or two cards, that could have a negative effect on your credit score.

-When you start using your card, paying it on time is going to impact on your credit score rating.
-If you’re not going to remember to pay it each month, you could set up automatic payments to ensure your bills are up to date.
+When you start using your card, paying it on time is going to impact your credit score rating.
+If you may not remember to pay it each month, you could set up automatic payments to ensure your bills are up to date.
 You can also check your credit score every month to make sure it’s trending upward.